linode/docs/docs/security/securing-your-server.md

         adduser example_user

-3. On CentOS or Fedora installations, create the sudo group by entering the following command.
+3. On CentOS or Fedora installations, set the password for your new user and create the sudo group by entering the following commands.

         passwd example_user
         groupadd sudo